AriFordsham/GHCWiki/commentary/rts/conventions.md

   else was changed, and causes extra conflicts when moving patches to another branch.

-> >
-> > If you must re-indent or re-organise, don't include any functional
-> > changes that commit and give advance warning that you're about to do
-> > it in case anyone else is changing that file.
+  If you must re-indent or re-organise, don't include any functional changes that commit and give advance warning that you're about to do it in case anyone else is changing that file.
+For more details on source control conventions, see [WorkingConventions/Git](working-conventions/git).